tiagolobao/cc-console/README.md

 - [ ] Notifications for new logs
 - [ ] Log File for uncaughtException and unhandledRejections
 - [ ] Overwrite the console object
+- [ ] Handle exceeded number of logs
+- [ ] Resize window functionality
+- [ ] Handling messages with repeated content from last log
 - [ ] More items to this list later....

+To deal with:
+"continuing with the 4th point, it would be also nice if opening the console when the notifications are displayed would slide them down to the bottom of the console"

 ## References that can be useful (maybe?)
 https://codepen.io/jscottsmith/pen/VLzMLo?editors=0010